LunarG/gfxreconstruct/USAGE_android.md

                         setup for replay.
 The default without this option is to use a Virtual Swapchain of images which match the swapchain in effect at capture time and which are copied to the underlying swapchain of the implementation being replayed on.
+  --replay-plugin-paths
+                        Describes full path to plugin binary to load during replay.
+Multiple plugins can be provided using `;` as a delimeter.
 ```

 The command will force-stop an active replay process before starting the replay